How to calm aggression in nursing patients: Tips for successful de-escalation

 • Dealing with emotional distress and self-care.

-Graphic of Nurse Nora with a stethoscope around her neck and the text 'Nora's Conclusion' on a green banner.
-Closing remark or summary in the healthcare sector.
+Graphic of nurse Nora with a stethoscope around her neck and the text 'Nora's conclusion' on a green banner.
+Closing remark or summary in the health sector.

 De-escalation is a key to safe and successful care.
 With empathy, calmness and the right techniques, you can defuse conflicts even in difficult situations and strengthen the trust of your patients.